HenrikSchumacher/CoBarSLink/README.md

-# CycleSamplerLink
+# CoBarSLink
 by Jason Cantarella and Henrik Schumacher

-A Mathematica interface for CycleSampler, a C++ library for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.
+A Mathematica interface for CoBarS, a C++ library for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.

 # Installation

 Please clone with

-    git clone --recurse-submodules git@github.com:HenrikSchumacher/CycleSamplerLink.git
+    git clone --recurse-submodules git@github.com:HenrikSchumacher/CoBarSLink.git

 to load also all submodules.
 If you forgot to do that, you can also run the following afterwards: